 LLM New York Bar Examination Application (Certificate of Attendance & Handwriting Specimen)

 - Students must download their “Certificate of Attendance” from the Board of Examiners website (http://www.nybarexam.org/forms/forms.htm).
 (The Certificate of Attendance will not have a bar code) Students must complete this certificate.

 - The Board of Examiners will email each student their Handwriting Specimen form.
 This form will contain the student’s personal Bar Code and BOLE number.
 Students MUST bring the handwriting form to the Registrar Office and complete in the presence of one of the registrar staff.

-- Both forms MUST be submitted together to the Registrar's Office (room 4-102) by the last Thursday in January for the February Bar Exam and last Thursday in May for the July Bar Exam.
+- Both forms MUST be submitted together to the Registrar's Office (room 4-102) by the third Monday in January for the February Bar Exam and last Monday in May for the July Bar Exam.
 The deadline for submissions for the February Bar is February 1st and the deadline for the July Bar is June 15th.